IBM-Bluemix-Docs/java/spring.md

 ## Spring Boot
 {: #spring-boot}

 Spring Boot was introduced in 2014, to "improve containerless web application architectures".
 Its goal was to move configuration from XML into code.
-Spring Boot provides mechanisms for creating applications based on an opinionated view of what technologies should be used.
+Spring Boot provides mechanisms for creating applications based on an opinionated view of what technologies are to be used.
 Spring Boot applications are Spring applications, and use a programming model unique to that ecosystem.

-Spring Boot emphasizes convention over configuration, and uses a combination of annotations and classpath discovery to enable additional functions.
-By default, Spring Boot applications are built into a self-contained runnable jar file that includes all required dependencies (including an embedded Tomcat server).
+Spring Boot emphasizes convention over configuration, and uses a combination of annotations and class path discovery to enable additional functions.
+By default, Spring Boot applications are built into a self-contained runnable JAR file that includes all required dependencies (including an embedded Tomcat server).
 Applications can alternately be packaged as war files deployed to an application server.

-Spring Boot is now at version 2.0, released in 2018.
-Maintenance of 1.5.x branch will stop in August of 2019.
+Spring Boot is now at version 2.0, which released in 2018.
+Maintenance of 1.5.x branch ends in August of 2019.

 The comprehensive documentation for Spring Boot is here: